KatieLG/pandas-term/README.md

-# pandas-cli
+# pandas-term

-A CLI for applying common pandas functions to data files in the terminal.
+pandas-term brings pandas functionality to the terminal.

+> **Note:** This CLI is in early experimental development and may change

 ## Installation